Singing Christmas Tree

 Caldwell directed the outdoor Singing Christmas Tree event until her retirement in 1962.
 At that time, Henry Thomas Ford, Director of the Concert Choir, began directing the Tree.
 Belhaven had since become a co-educational institution so Ford added men to the chorus.
 A new, taller tree frame was constructed to accommodate the new male voices.

 Today, members of the Belhaven Concert Choir, along with alumni, faculty and staff, typically perform the outdoor Singing Christmas Tree concert on the first weekend in December.
 A large new 35 foot tall wooden and metal tree structure accommodates up to 100 singers.
 Performers wear white robes with reflective collars and tiaras to heighten the visual impact of the tree.
-While singing, singers hold large strands of lights which change colors in various patterns and sequences according to the character of each Christmas carol creating a visual spectacle for the listeners.

 Certain traditions have become expected elements to the tree.
 An auditioned soloist is positioned under the star located at the very top of the tree.
 This honored soloist performs "O Holy Night" near the Tree's conclusion.
 Other traditions include artificial snowfall during "White Christmas" and humorous "insider jokes" interposed into the lyrics of "Rudolph the Red Nosed Reindeer" and other secular carols.